AGHT2030/modx-registry/README.md

 This repository is provided for informational and transparency purposes only.
 Nothing herein constitutes an offer, solicitation, or investment advice.

+Intellectual Property Notice
+Certain technologies described herein are protected by one or more U.S. patent applications, including U.S. Patent Application No. 19/433,003, filed with the United States Patent and Trademark Office.
+Additional applications may be pending.

 ## Registry Files
 - [Pre-Launch Disclosure](./PRELAUNCH.md)
 - [Public Smart Contract Registry](./CONTRACT_REGISTRY.md)